cb-demos/base-provisioning/README.md

 # Thunder Demo deployment script

-This is the depository for the shell scripts, tools, resources needed to provision a new demo environment.
-The script provisions two clusters in GKE, then installs Core in one and Flow in the other.
+This is the depository for the shell scripts, tools, and other resources needed to provision a new demo environment.
+The script provisions a cluster in GKE, then installs Core and Flow in them.
 With the products installed, it uses some DSL, Groovy, and JSON files to initialize a project, release, and pipeline (as well as associated data) in Flow.

 ## Feedback